Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Introduction

 In this article, we analyze an optic-microwave entangled state generated by using the electro-optomechanical system.
 We start with an optical two-mode squeezed vacuum(TMSV) state which is conventionally exploited in continuous-variable quantum information processing.
-Then, the signal mode of the TMSV state is converted to microwave photons via the electro-optomechanical system while the idler mode is retained ideally.
+Then, the signal mode of the TMSV state is converted from an optical to a microwave frequency via the electro-optomechanical system while the idler mode is retained ideally.
 After the quantum frequency conversion, we analyze entanglement between the converted microwave signal mode and the optical idler mode.
 We find that entanglement can survive in the converted two-mode state when we employ a realistic system with feasible parameters \cite{Higginbotham2018}.

 This article is organized as follows.
 In Sec.~\ref{SecSys} and \ref{SecConv}, we describe the electro-optomechanical system and its optic-microwave conversion process.
-In Sec.~\ref{SecQC}, we derive an entanglement formula between the converted signal mode and the idler mode, and analyze the amount of surviving entanglement compared with the entanglement of an initial optical TMSV state.
+In Sec.~\ref{SecQC}, we derive an entanglement formula between the converted signal mode and the idler mode, and analyze the amount of surviving entanglement compared with the entanglement of an input optical TMSV state.
 Then, we investigate a relation between the quantum frequency conversion and the amount of the surviving entanglement.
 Finally, it is concluded in Sec.~\ref{SecConclude}.